Hypfer/Valetudo/docs/_pages/integrations/home-assistant-integration.md

 After editing the config file, make sure to restart Valetudo for the changes to take effect: `service valetudo restart`

+Please note that this command is only available in older ubuntu-based firmwares.
+If you're running a newer firmware, simply reboot the whole robot.

 In order for this to work, you will also need to enable discovery; for Home Assistant it looks like following:
 ```yaml
 mqtt: